Enhancing Semantic Segmentation with Continual Self-Supervised Pre-training: Method: GLARE Continual Pre-Training

-\item \textbf{Random sampling}: for each region, we randomly sample a starting patch and a number of rows and columns of patches corresponding to the size of our candidate region within an interval $[min_p, max_p]$, where $min_p$, $max_p$ define the minimum and maximum of patches to consider.
+\begin{itemize} \item \textbf{Random sampling}: for each region, we randomly sample a starting patch and a number of rows and columns of patches corresponding to the size of our candidate region within an interval $[min_p, max_p]$, where $min_p$, $max_p$ define the minimum and maximum of patches to consider.

 \item \textbf{Attention--aware region sampling}: the attention map of a block of a self-supervised ViT encoder often contain several insights on an image.
 In fact, over the different heads of the last block, the attention is directed towards different regions, as presented in \cref{fig:attn_head}.
 Consequently, to enforce more semantically-rich regions, we use the attention from the different heads of the encoder to generate the starting patch for candidate regions.
 In this case, a starting patch is the one getting the most attention on a specific head.
 From the starting patch, we define the region using a similar process as in \textit{random sampling}.

 This is feasible primarily in the context of continual pre-training, as it leverages publicly available pre-trained models that already exhibit a useful signal for attention-aware region sampling—something not achievable when training models from scratch. \end{itemize} All results presented in this work employ attention-aware region sampling, as we determined it to be more effective.
 For more details, see the supplementary material.

 \paragraph{Region correspondence} Let $R$ be a candidate sample region from the view $X$ of the student network, with $z_r$ being the representation of a patch in $R$.
 By back-tracking the cropping augmentations, we can find the correspondent region $R'$ on the view $X'$ of the teacher network, with patch representations defined as $z'_r$.
 To encourage the model to learn region-semantic information which aligns with the context, we first extract the semantic context of the query region $R$ with respect to the view $X$, through a cross-attention module: